On the shape of an axisymmetric meniscus rising from a static liquid pool: Background and Formulation

-where $B$ is the Bond number, which represents the ratio of gravitational to surface tension forces.
+In~(\ref{eq:DimensionlessVars}), the overbars denote dimensionless variables, and $B$ is the Bond number, which provides a ratio of characteristic scales for gravitational stress, $\rho g R$, and surface tension stress, $\sigma / R$, that compete to deform the interface.

-The non-linear system~(\ref{eq:FirstScaledODESystem}), may be solved by shooting, collocation, or other numerical methods as no analytical solution exists to date.
-The intention of this work is to provide, for the first time, an analytical solution for the interface shape governed by~(\ref{eq:FirstScaledODESystem}), which is expressed here as a power series.
+The nonlinear system~(\ref{eq:FirstScaledODESystem}), may be solved approximately on a finite domain by shooting, collocation, or other numerical methods.
+The intention of this work is to provide, for the first time, an analytical solution for the interface shape governed by~(\ref{eq:FirstScaledODESystem}) over the entire semi-infinite domain, which is expressed here as a power series.
 Although the standard power series solution to~(\ref{eq:FirstScaledODESystem}) diverges (as shown herein), we combine two resummation techniques to overcome this difficulty and to construct a single convergent expansion.
-Recently, Naghshineh et al.~\cite{FlatWallSakiadisPaper} applied transformations to construct convergent series solutions for the Sakiadis boundary layer and meniscus at a flat wall.
-In this work, we take a similar approach in constructing a convergent series solution that is asymptotically consistent at both ends of the domain.
-The relatively simple structure of this problem enables us to examine the efficacy of asymptotically consistent power series resummation methods for solving nonlinear ODEs, introduced in~\cite{Barlow:2017}.
+Recently,~\cite{FlatWallSakiadisPaper,NonNewtonian} constructed convergent series solutions for the boundary layer along a moving wall (the Sakiadis Boundary Layer and its non-Newtonian counterpart) by judiciously choosing an independent variable motivated by its asymptotic behavior at large distances from the wall.
+In this work, we employ a similar approach to construct a convergent series solution that is asymptotically consistent at both ends of the domain.
+We combine this asymptotic consistency with the well-known Euler transformation~\citep{VanDyke} to arrive at our convergent power series solution.
+The relatively simple structure of this problem enables us to examine the efficacy of asymptotically consistent power series resummation methods for solving nonlinear ODEs introduced by~\cite{Barlow:2017}.